jrohsc/Backdororing_Bias/poisoning_generation/README.md

 The poisoning pipeline involves several stages, from prompt generation to poisoned sample construction, and finally clean sample selection for evaluation and baseline comparison.

+> ⚠️ **Note:**
+> The code and data provided in this directory are configured for a specific use case where the composite trigger is `"Einstein"` + `"writing"` and the injected bias is `"wearing a top hat"`.
+> However, this pipeline is fully modular and can be adapted to other trigger–bias combinations by modifying a few keywords and configuration parameters in the relevant scripts.

 ---

 ## 🧩 Pipeline Overview